Libraries Customer Charter

-- We will honour our obligations under the Treaty of Waitangi through consultation with Tangata Whenua and Taura Here and by the development and implementation of bicultural values
+- We will honour our obligations under the Treaty of Waitangi through consultation with Tangata Whenua and Taura Here and by the development and implementation of bicultural values.

-- Staff will be appropriately trained and will provide courteous and helpful service to customers
+- Staff will be appropriately trained and will provide courteous and helpful service to customers.

-- We will be efficient in dealing with customer requests for information or service
+- We will be efficient in dealing with customer requests for information or service.

-- All customer information will be kept confidential within the terms of the Privacy Act, 1993 and its amendments
+- All customer information will be kept confidential within the terms of the Privacy Act 1993 and its amendments.

-- Customers will receive a response to their letters within three days
+- Customers will receive a response to their letters within three days.

-Access to Library Services
+Access To Library Services

 Objective: To ensure library buildings meet safety and access standards and to take flexible and innovative approaches to accessing library resources.

-- All buildings will be as safe as possible for customers in accordance with the Health and Safety in Employment Act 1992 and its amendments
+- All buildings will be as safe as possible for customers in accordance with the Health and Safety in Employment Act 1992 and its amendments.

-- All libraries will have wheelchair access to buildings and to library stock
+- All libraries will have wheelchair access to buildings and to library stock.

-- Long-term housebound customers will be provided with a home delivery service
+- Long-term housebound customers will be provided with a home delivery service.

-- A Wellington City Libraries' card can be used at the Central Library or any branch library
+- A Wellington City Libraries' membership card will be able to be used at any branch library.

-- Access to material held by libraries other than Wellington City Libraries may be made available, for a fee, through the interloan system.
+- Access to material held by libraries other than Wellington City libraries may be made available, for a fee, through the interloan system.

-- We will conduct customer and resident surveys and will use the information to improve the service and to assist in establishing priorities
+- We will conduct customer and resident surveys and will use the information to improve the service and to assist in establishing priorities.

 Free membership is available to:

-- any ratepayer or resident of Wellington City
+- any ratepayer or resident of Wellington City.

-- members of the Tenths Trust
+- members of the Tenths Trust.

-- the partner and dependants of any ratepayer who is not resident in the city
+- the partner and dependants of any ratepayer who is not resident in the city.

-- seamen who have no shore address, provided their ship calls at Wellington at least once a fortnight
+- seamen who have no shore address, provided their ship calls at Wellington at least once a fortnight.

-- past Mayors and Councillors of Wellington City, who served prior to 1990.
+- past Mayors and Councillors of Wellington City who served prior to 1990.

 Customers not covered by the above provisions will be able to join the library by paying an annual subscription or a per item charge for each item borrowed.